 Virtual College conquered the Yorkshire Three Peaks challenge in memory of colleague Paul Dickinson, raising over £3,600 for the charity.

 We oversaw the design and distribution of cutting-edge training designed to educate learners about the indicators of ‘at risk’ women and the law on FGM in the UK.
-To date, the training has been completed by 416,000 learners and receives almost 10,000 website page views per month.
+To date, the training has been completed by 416,000 learners and receives over 10,000 website page views per month.

-In 2018, our CEO Rod Knox observed the need to improve the population’s basic life-saving skills (every seven minutes a person will have a heart attack but many witnesses do not act) and the reach elearning could have.
+In 2018, our then CEO Rod Knox observed the need to improve the population’s basic life-saving skills (every seven minutes a person will have a heart attack but many witnesses do not act) and the reach elearning could have.
 He created the ‘Prepared to Save a Life’ campaign.
 A partnership was formed between Virtual College, the Community Save a Life Scheme and Bolsover Council, to promote their joint mission to have a life saver on every street corner of the UK.
 A free online course was developed, and it continues to provide members of the community with basic life-saving skills.

 Rod arranged a national launch at the House of Commons which proved a huge success, with 25 MPs pledging their support.
-To date, over 140 organisations have pledged support with over 13,000 individuals trained.
+To date, over 170 organisations have pledged support with over 16,000 individuals trained.
 Virtual College donated time, support and technical infrastructure to the project and Rod commented that “utilising our expertise in online technology, we can truly take basic life-saving skills to all”.